Nonresidents Charged Fees

 - Access to online resources available from home

 - Access to music download services

 - An individual or family may borrow up to 50 items at a time, which can include:

 - Five eBooks or digital downloads

 - Two Bluebonnet Award books

 - Borrowing and returning privileges at four convenient library locations

-- Three computer sessions a day; sessions can be up to an hour in length.
+- Two computer sessions a day; sessions can be up to 90 minutes in length.